-- (1)Any mention of "net profit" or "equity" in this Board of Directors' Report refers to net profit and equity attributable to shareholders of the Bank.

-- (2) Calculated on annualized basis.
+- (1) Any mention of "net profit" or "equity" in this Board of Directors' Report refers to net profit and equity attributable to shareholders of the Bank. - Calculated on annualized basis.

-- Net profit to average risk assets.
-(3)
+Net profit to average risk assets.

-- (4)

-- (5)

-- Leverage Ratio ratio of Tier I capital (according to Basel rules) to total exposure.
-This ratio is calculated in conformity with Proper Conduct of Banking Business Directive 218 Liquidity Coverage Ratio ratio of total High-Quality Liquid Assets to net cash outflow.
-This ratio is calculated in conformity with Proper Conduct of Banking Business Directive 221, in terms of simple averages of daily observations during the reported quarter.
+- (4) Leverage Ratio ratio of Tier I capital (according to Basel rules) to total exposure.
+This ratio is calculated in conformity with Proper Conduct of Banking Business Directive 218

+(5) Liquidity Coverage Ratio ratio of total High-Quality Liquid Assets to net cash outflow. - This ratio is calculated in conformity with Proper Conduct of Banking Business Directive 221, in terms of simple averages of - daily observations during the reported quarter.

-- (6) Total operating and other expenses to total operating and financing revenues and expenses with respect to credit losses.
+Total operating and other expenses to total operating and financing revenues and expenses with respect to credit losses.

 The rate of dividends is calculated based on the actual amount of dividends actually distributed in the reported period.

-(7) (8) Operating and other expenses for 2018 include a provision, amounting to NIS 546 million, with respect to the investigation by the US Department of Justice (NIS 425 million in the second quarter of 2018 and NIS 121 million in the fourth quarter of 2018).
-The Bank's return on equity and cost-income ratio, excluding the aforementioned provisions and taking into account the provisions for bonus payments in line with operating profitability in that period and related tax expenses, amounted to: Return on equity the second quarter of 2018 - 14.1%.
-Return on equity the fourth quarter of 2018 - 10.7% Return on equity in 2018 - 11.6%.
-Cost-income ratio in the second guarter of 2018 - 53.2%.
-Cost-income ratio in the fourth quarter of 2018 - 61.3%. - 57.2%.
+Operating and other expenses for 2018 include a provision, amounting to NIS 546 million, with respect to the investigation by the US Department of Justice (NIS 425 million in the second quarter of 2018 and NIS 121 million in the fourth quarter of 2018).
+The Bank's return on equity and cost-income ratio, excluding the aforementioned provisions and taking into account the provisions for bonus payments in line with operating profitability in that period and related tax expenses, amounted to:

+Return on equity the second quarter of 2018 - 14.1%.

+Return on equity the second quarter of 2018

+Return on equity the fourth quarter of 2018

+Return on equity in 2018 - 11.6%.

+Cost-income ratio in the second quarter of 2018 - 10.7%.

+Cost-income ratio in the fourth quarter of 2018

 Cost-income ratio in 2018